Datovis/woomoo/source/_posts/new-designer-carlos-in-the-house.md

-title: New Designer Carlos in the House
+title: "New Designer Carlos in the House"
-date: 2013-03-18 10:20:00
+date: "2013-03-18 10:20:00"
-tags: New Member
+tags: "New Member"
-author: Ben Lin
+author: "Ben Lin"
-description: We are delighted to welcome Carlos to join us as a UI/UX designer.
-He used to work with Shao in Jiepang and has more than 10 years experience in design.
+description: "We are delighted to welcome Carlos to join us as a UI/UX designer.
+He used to work with Shao in Jiepang and has more than 10 years experience in design."
 ---

 We are delighted to welcome Carlos to join us as a UI/UX designer.
 He used to work with Shao in [Jiepang](jiepang.com) and has more than 10 years experience in design.
 We are very excited to his talent melt into POP.